-I’m a picky girl, and the hunt for the perfect novel is a struggle for me.
+The hunt for the perfect novel is a struggle for me.
 I swoon for satire, dark fiction, and short story collections.
-Paula Bomer’s Inside Madeleine, Bret Easton Ellis’ American Psycho, Tom Perrotta’s Little Children, Tawni O’Dell’s Back Roads.
-I’m a big fan of Alissa Nutting.
+Paula Bomer’s Inside Madeleine, Bret Easton Ellis’ American Psycho, Tom Perrotta’s Little Children, Tawni O’Dell’s Back Roads, Alissa Nutting’s Tampa.
 Also, anything featured on Emily Books—those reads are right up my alley.

 50% of my book shelf is non-fiction (the way it should be, people!).
 Patti Smith’s Just Kids, The Diving Bell and the Butterfly, Please Kill Me: The Uncensored Oral History of Punk, Susan Sontag’s On Photography, Diablo Cody’s Candy Girl: A Year in the Life of an Unlikely Stripper.

 On a more personal note…

 What are you into?

 Kindness.
 Common Sense.
 Education of all kinds.
 Autism Awareness.
 Secular parenting.
 Comedy.
-Rock music.
+Music.
 Films.
-Documentaries.
+HBO documentaries.
 NFL football.
 I love encouraging my kids to “stay weird.”
-And I love fashion, but I don’t have the funds (or the body) to fully indulge in it.

 What are you not into?